atefattia/medairian-digital/content/projects/time-series-forecasting.md

 ## My Contribution

 I contributed to the design and development of the abstraction layer that dynamically builds machine learning pipelines from configuration files, enabling flexible experimentation and deployment.
 As part of this, I developed three core pipelines: a training pipeline to train new models and register them in MLflow, an inference pipeline to load trained models from MLflow and generate website traffic predictions, and an evaluation pipeline to run multiple experiments in parallel with different configurations while tracking results in MLflow.
 I also played a key role in selecting the best-performing model, tuning its hyperparameters, and engineering features to improve its performance.
 Finally, I productionalized the training and inference pipelines in AWS, ensuring the system could run automatically and scale to meet the demands of daily operations.
+Beyond development, I shared our approach publicly: I presented how we leveraged scikit-learn Pipelines with Metaflow at the DataGeeks Conference [P7S1 x Munich Datageeks](https://medium.com/tech-p7s1/to-production-and-beyond-how-metaflow-helps-us-turn-proof-of-concepts-into-products-6944e1493935).

 ## Challenges and Solutions